ExpressLRS/Docs/docs/quick-start/rx-hmep2400.md

 [Wire up your receiver](/quick-start/rx-fcprep/#happymodel-ep1-ep2-pp) to a free uart in your Flight Controller.
 Wire TX on receiver to an RX pad on the FC, and the RX on receiver to a TX pad on the FC in the same UART.
 Wire 5v and Gnd as normal (5v to a 5v pad on FC and Gnd to a Gnd pad on the FC).

 You will need to bridge the `Boot` pads on the receiver the first time you'll be updating via this method.
-The image above shows where the `Boot` pads are.
+The [wiring guide](/quick-start/rx-fcprep/#happymodel-ep1-ep2-pp) shows where the `Boot` pads are.
 A solid LED indicates the receiver is in `Bootloader` mode when the TX module is OFF (Solid LED also indicates Radio+module & Receiver is bound and has connection).

 *Note: if you haven't bridged the `Boot` pads but the receiver has solid LED light, your FC is probably pulling the current UART's RX pad `LOW` which will interfere with the normal and passthrough flashing of this receiver.
 Find another UART and wire your receiver there instead*